 7. Turns your client into a passive lead generation source

 I believe referrals to be the most valuable and effective way of gaining new clients.
 First of all, when you have primed your client to actively refer you (hint, most of this active part of this process will take place during offboarding), you don’t have to spend as much of your time marketing!
-There is also no better way to sell your services than have a happy client rave about you to someone else and I generally find the people coming to me are also a great fit for my business as well.
+There is also no better way to sell your services than have a happy client rave about you to someone else.

 How to Create a Killer Off-Boarding Process Step-by-Step

 This is the process I follow in my business whenever it is time to offboard a client.
-I generally follow an 80% systemisation and automation to 20% personalisation split in my core business processes, however, this one is actually more like 50/50; I put a lot of value in ensuring my client’s end our working relationship with the best possible view of me and my business as firstly, my worst business fear is disappointing a client and secondly, I know how much it benefits me in the long run!
+I generally follow an 80% systemisation and automation to 20% personalisation split in my core business processes, however, this one is actually more like 50/50; I put a lot of value in ensuring my clients end our working relationship with the best possible view of me and my business as firstly, I want my clients to be happy and secondly, I know how much it benefits me in the long run!

 2. Send your Client Offboarding Packet & Final Invoice